PsychoCod3r/Unix-Expansion-Pack/README.md

 `factorial`: Arbitrary precision factorial calculator - takes a positive integer of any size as its argument and computes the factorial.
 (Anything other than a positive integer causes an error.)

-`loc`: "Lines of Code" - takes a C file as input and computes how many non-comment, non-whitespace lines are in that file.
+`loc`: Lines Of Code calculator - takes a C file as its parameter and computes how many non-comment, non-whitespace lines are in that file.

 ----